nestoru/googlecode-migrated/coctutorial/README.txt

 The first one is a simple JSP file that is rendered without using SpringMVC.
 The last two URLs show Spring MVC "Convention Over Configuration" using a combination of Annotations (there is no way to get rid of it as for the time of this writing) and ControllerClassNameHandlerMapping.

+Note that in my case I deployed a WAR file and the requests are contextualized to 'coctutorial'.